BradleyDejong/nano-table/README.md

     - ✓ Default value fn for items where accessor returns null
     - Override sortBy on a column-by-column level
   - tr ID configuration
-  - Callbacks on click
+  - Callbacks on row click
   - ✓ Initial sort
-  - (current sort)?
+  - (current sort callback)?
   - Allow for `table` or `ol`?

 - User feedback